 cannot be used for any type of travel.

 Between 11/1 and 10/31

 Application Final Expense Report

-The Travel Grant Program offers resources to CDIP Scholars to support professional travel related to their field of study.
-The CDIP Travel Grant Program offers travel support to CDIP Scholars and their CDIP Mentors to give presentations at professional meetings and workshops.
+The Travel Grant Program offers resources to CDIP Fellows to support professional travel related to their field of study.
+The CDIP Travel Grant Program offers travel support to CDIP Fellows and their CDIP Mentors to give presentations at professional meetings and workshops.

 A travel ban to states deemed to have discriminatory laws went into effect in California through AB 1887.
 As a result, CDIP will not fund travel to the following states: